 The approximately 4,400-square-foot Zuni Teen Health and Family Wellness Center provides a new safe place for youth to gather, interact with each other, and form a sense of community with the Tribe.
 The building has two distinct areas, an activities space and a health clinic.

 The 9,600 square foot Zuni Senior Center provides the Elders a safe, comfortable, and culturally responsive place to gather, socialize, and conduct programs.
 The building’s main space, a large activities room, allows for group activities such as exercise, dining, and social events.
 The breathtaking view of the sacred mesa, Dowa Yalanne or “Corn Mountain,” fills this room with its majestic presence and reinforces the Elders’ tie to their sacred land.

-In June 2017, the Artesia Aquatics Foundation selected the Huitt-Zollars design and planning team to provide architectural and engineering design for their new family aquatics center and high school competition pool.
+In June 2017, the Artesia Aquatic Foundation selected the Huitt-Zollars design and planning team to provide architectural and engineering design for their new family aquatic center and high school competition pool.
 The project emerges from a collaboration between the City of Artesia, Artesia Public Schools, and the AAC Foundation.

 Huitt-Zollars is currently working on the first phase of the VLL Data Center in Los Lunas.
 The project consists of overall master planning for the entire 300-acre campus.
-The first phase will include the construction of the internal road system and the first two buildings within the campus, totaling over 1,000,000 SF.
+The first phase includes the construction of the internal road system and the first two buildings within the campus— totaling over 1,000,000 square feet.